xmuyulab/Snipe/README.md

 # Snipe
 ## Snipe:Identification of food-borne pathogens with low abundance
 ### Introduction
-Snipe (SeNsItive Pathogen dEtection) wraps around the metagenomic strain-typing tool Pathoscope 2.0 with Strain Specific Region (SSR) based abundance rectification to improve its sensitivity and specificity in detecting pathogens at extremely low abundance.
-It consists of three modules for sequencing-based metagenomic profiling.
-The snipeMap module the NGS reads aligns to the target and filter reference library which we build before.
-The snipeId module, using an Expectation-Maximization (EM) algorithm to search for the best parameter estimates for the proportion of mapped reads.
-The snipeRec module, by FDR control, the metagenomic reads are first aligned to the species-specific regions (SSRs) using Bowtie2 with default settings.
-The sum of the numbers of reads aligned to SSR with editing distance less than or equal to 3 are counted as total number of SSR reads, the identification result will be presented on both species level and strain level.
-Report files: 1) a summary report (*_abundance.tsv) that contains the abundance of each strain after correction and before correction.
-2) corrector documented our correction factors for different species  3) result folder keep the results of Pathoscope2.
+Snipe (SeNsItive Pathogen dEtection) wraps around Pathoscope 2.0 with species-specific genomic regions (SSRs) based abundance rectification to improve its sensitivity and specificity in detecting pathogens at low abundance.
+Snipe consists of three modules:
+- The snipeMap module will map unassembled metagenomic reads against a target library and remove sequences that align to the filter and host libraries.
+- The snipeId module will reassign ambiguous reads, identify microbial strains present in the sample, and estimate proportions of reads from each genome.
+- The snipeRec module will align raw reads to SSRs and generate reports containing read proportions to each genome after rectification by the a posteriori probabilities.

-### Pathogenic Species Currently Supported
+### Pathogenic Species Supported
-Species name | The Number of genomes
+Species name | Number of SSRs
 -|-
-Escherichia coli | 1028
+Escherichia coli | 98
-Salmonella enterica | 836
+Salmonella enterica | 387
-Staphylococcus aureus | 534
+Staphylococcus aureus | 169
-Listeria monocytogenes | 201
+Listeria monocytogenes | 157
-Campylobacter jejuni | 174
+Campylobacter jejuni | 132
-Vibrio cholerae | 63
+Vibrio cholerae | 261
-Vibrio parahaemolyticus | 55
+Vibrio parahaemolyticus | 1206
-Proteus mirabilis | 29
+Proteus mirabilis | 1122
-Yersinia enterocolitica | 18
+Yersinia enterocolitica | 141
-Clostridium perfringens | 13
+Clostridium perfringens | 2377

 ### Install Software Dependencies
        • bowtie2